grantcarthew/start-prototype/docs/cli/start-update.md

 Checks cached assets for updates and downloads newer versions from GitHub.
 Updates only the asset cache (`~/.config/start/assets/`), never modifies user configuration files.

-**Update behavior** (per DR-037):

-- Fetches GitHub catalog tree (SHA for every asset)
+**Behavior:**

+- **This command only checks for updates to assets already present in your local cache.
+It does not discover or download new assets from the catalog.**
-- Compares cached asset SHAs with GitHub SHAs
+- Compares local asset SHAs with remote SHAs from GitHub catalog
-- Downloads assets with different SHAs
+- Downloads new versions of assets if SHAs differ
-- Updates cached files and metadata
-- **Never touches user config** (tasks.toml, agents.toml, etc.)

 **What gets updated:**